Try this no-bake keto 4th of July Dessert that combines a low-carb vanilla sponge cake with sweet fresh whipped cream and berries.

 - 1 egg

-- 1 tbsp almond milk or other milk substitute
+- 1 tablespoon almond milk or other milk substitute

-- 2 tbsp allulose or erythritol, swerve, xylitol
+- 2 tablespoons allulose or erythritol, swerve, xylitol

 For the topping